 - Weekly phonics homework.
 This is delivered through sound books or sound cards which are to be referred to when reading. - Daily reading, which in the early stages can involve talking about the pictures and teaching them to enjoy turning the pages.
 The school also believes that parents should read books to their child.
-Sharing books is just as valuable in aiding a child's progress in reading, as is your child reading to you or to their teachers. - If homework is not completed: - The first time, a sticker will be placed in the child's homework diary, informing parents that homework has not been done. - The second time, a second sticker will be placed in the child's homework diary, informing parents that homework has not been done. - When homework is missed for a third time in a term, a third sticker will be placed in the child's homework diary and a letter will be sent home inviting parents in to meet with the class teacher and a member of SLT. - The school considers reading to be an essential skill.
-If there is no evidence that children are reading at home following this, the school will arrange for pupils to complete daily reading in school until such time as they begin reading at home again. - From Easter, children in EYFS will be given a maths homework book as part of their transition arrangements preparing them for Year 1.
+Sharing books is just as valuable in aiding a child's progress in reading, as is your child reading to you or to their teachers. - If homework is not completed: - The first time, an email will be sent home, informing parents that homework has not been done. - The second time, an email will be sent home, informing parents that homework has not been done. - When homework is missed for a third time in a term, a third email will be sent home and a letter will be posted home inviting parents in to meet with the class teacher and a member of SLT. - The school considers reading to be an essential skill.
+If there is no evidence that children are reading at home the child will be invited to a reading club in school. - From Easter, children in EYFS will be given a maths homework book as part of their transition arrangements preparing them for Year 1.
 They should do one page of these exercises per week.